-While Arduino certainly still rule the roost in terms of single board microcontrollers, there are many great alternatives you can choose from.
+While Arduino certainly still rule the roost in terms of single board microcontrollers, there are many other great microcontroller boards you can choose from.
 Since the launch of the first Arduino, there have been many variations on the form, and much discussion as to which type of microcontroller is king.

 There are so many options for home brewed electronics projects now, that there will almost certainly be something perfect for your needs.
 Most importantly, have fun!

 And don’t forget about your friends who love DIY projects when a present is due, here are some great gift ideas for Arduino fans: